-Scope note: This property associates a publication, i.e. an instance of F3 Manifestation Product Type, with an instance of F24 Publication Expression, which all exemplars of that publication should carry, as long as they are recognised as complete exemplars of that publication.
+Domain: F3 Manifestation Product Type Range: F24 Publication Expression an instance of F24 Publication Expression, which all exemplars of that publication should carry, as long as they are recognised as complete exemplars of that publication.
 Typically, this property is observed on one exemplar of a publication, and extrapolated to all other exemplars of the same publication.
 This logical inference is an induction along the path that can be modelled as: F3 Manifestation Product Type R7i has example F5 Item R6 carries F24